 The Company estimates the fair value of long-term debt under the Oberland Facility using a discounted cash flow analysis and rates being offered for similar loans to borrowers with similar credit ratings.
 The discounted cash flow model uses unobservable inputs, including estimates of discount rates and loan prepayments.
-The Oberland Facility is classified as Level 3.
-The estimated fair value of the Company's long-term debt under the Oberland Facility was \$36,686 and \$36,855, at March 31, 2021 and December 31, 2020, respectively (See Note 10 - Long-Term Debt).
+Both tranches of the Oberland Facility are classified as Level 3.
+The estimated fair value of the Company's long-term debt under the Oberland Facility was \$50,663 and \$36,855, at June 30, 2021 and December 31, 2020, respectively (See Note 10 - Long-Term Debt).

-Debt Derivative Liability
+Debt Derivative Liabilities

-The Debt Derivative Liability was measured using a 'with and without' valuation model to compare the fair value of the Oberland Facility including the identified embedded derivative features and the fair value of a plain vanilla note with the same terms.
-The fair value of the Oberland Facility including the embedded derivative features was determined using a probability-weighted expected return model based on four potential settlement scenarios for the Oberland Facility due to a mandatory prepayment event between January 1, 2024 and June 30, 2027; (a) the prepayment of the Oberland Facility at the Company's option; and (b) the repayment of the Oberland Facility at its maturity in accordance with the terms of the debt agreement.
+The Debt Derivative Liabilities are measured using a 'with and without' valuation model to compare the fair value of the Oberland Facility including the identified embedded derivative features and the fair value of a plain vanilla note with the same terms.
+The fair value of the Oberland Facility including the embedded derivative features was determined using a probability-weighted expected return model based on four potential settlement scenarios for the Oberland Facility due to a mandatory prepayment event between January 1, 2024 and the respective maturity dates of June 30, 2027 and June 30, 2028 for the first and second tranche, respectively; (a) the prepayment of the Oberland Facility at the Company's option; and (b) the repayment of the Oberland Facility at its maturity in accordance with the terms of the debt agreement.
 The estimated settlement value of each scenario, which would include any required make-whole payment (See Note 10 - Long-Term Debt) is then discounted to present value using a discount rate that is derived based on the initial terms of the Oberland Facility at issuance and corroborated utilizing a synthetic credit rating analysis.

-The significant inputs that are included in the valuation of the Debt Derivative Liability include:
+The significant inputs that are included in the valuation of the Debt Derivative Liability - first tranche include:

-March 31, 2021 December 31, 2020 Input Remaining term (years) 6.25 6.50 Maturity date June 30, 2027 June 30, 2027 Coupon rate 9.50 % 9.50 % Revenue participation payments Maximum each year Maximum each year Discount rate 8.87 % (1) 8.70 % (1) Probability of mandatory prepayment before 2024 5.0 % (1) 5.0 %(1) Estimated timing of mandatory prepayment event before 2024 December 31, 2023 (1) December 31, 2023 (1) Probability of mandatory prepayment 2024 or after 15.0 % (1) 15.0 % (1) Estimated timing of mandatory prepayment event 2024 or after March 31, 2026 (1) March 31, 2026 (1) Probability of optional prepayment event 5.0 % (1) 5.0 % (1) Estimated timing of optional prepayment event December 31, 2025 (1) December 31, 2025 (1)
+June 30, 2021 December 31, 2020 Input Remaining term (years) 6 6.50 Maturity date June 30, 2027 June 30, 2027 Coupon rate 9.50 % 9.50 % Revenue participation payments Maximum each year Maximum each year Discount rate 8.65 % (1) 8.70 % (1) Probability of mandatory prepayment before 2024 5.0 % (1) 5.0 % (1) Estimated timing of mandatory prepayment event before 2024 December 31, 2023 (1) December 31, 2023 (1) Probability of mandatory prepayment 2024 or after 15.0 % (1) 15.0 % (1) Estimated timing of mandatory prepayment event 2024 or after March 31, 2026 (1) March 31, 2026 (1) Probability of optional prepayment event 5.0 % (1) 5.0 % (1) Estimated timing of optional prepayment event December 31, 2025 (1) December 31, 2025 (1)